 — Buffalo Bills (@buffalobills) 16 May 2018

-Thomas is a member of the Pro Football Hall of Fame and College Hall of Fame, joining the National Football League in 1988 out of Oklahoma State as a second-round pick with the Bills.
+Thurman Thomas was made a member of the Pro Football Hall of Fame and College Hall of Fame due to his exploits throughout his playing career.
+He was drafted into the National Football League in 1988 out of Oklahoma State as a second-round pick by the Bills and it ended up being a great pick for the AFC East side.

-Besides being the Buffalo inducted to the Bills Wall of Fame in 2005, he ended his career as Buffalo's all-time maestro in yards rushing, totaling 11,938 and 65 rushing touchdowns.
+Besides being inducted to the Bills Wall of Fame in 2005, he ended his career as Buffalo's all-time maestro in rushing yards, totaling 11,938 yards and 65 rushing touchdowns.
 Thomas is the only player in NFL history to lead the league in yards from scrimmage in four straight seasons, from 1989 to 1993 overall.
+Not many players have had the career that Thurman has had and it's only fitting that his jersey be retired by the Bills.